dhellmann/pymotw-3/source/traceback/index.rst

 Low-level Exception APIs
 ========================

-The simplest way to handle exception reporting is with :func:`print_exc`.
+Another way to handle exception reporting is with :func:`print_exc`.
 It uses :func:`sys.exc_info` to obtain the exception information for the current thread, formats the results, and prints the text to a file handle (:data:`sys.stderr`, by default).